Update 15 September 2020

 House and Grounds

-The clubhouse remains closed (including to members with their own key and alarm fob) until further notice.
-This includes the club room and changing rooms.
+The training room and changing rooms still remain closed (including to members with their own key and alarm fob) until further notice.

 Toilets are only available when OOD or Wych’s Kitchen are on site.
 Please maintain social distancing, follow signage on site and observe all cleaning requirements.

-The club bar is closed, however a limited range of alcoholic drinks is available from Wych’s Kitchen for members to take away with their lunch.
+The club bar is closed, however a limited range of alcoholic drinks is available from Wych’s Kitchen.

 The club’s picnic tables must not be used (because of the difficulty of maintaining social distancing), but the small tables and chairs from the balcony will be available on the patio for members to use when Wych’s Kitchen are on site.
 Please do not move the tables, which have been set out so as to aid social distancing.